PHOENIX RISING | THURSDAY, AUGUST 13, 2009

 SQLStream Simplifies Event Stream Processing

 I spoke earlier this week with SQLStream , which offers software to execute queries against data streams such as stock market prices, Web logs and credit card transactions.
 These queries can include on-the-fly calculations such as moving averages, as well as scans for patterns like a sequence of failed log-in attempts.
 Back to SQLStream.

 CUSTOMER EXPERIENCE MATRIX | MONDAY, FEBRUARY 2, 2009

 QlikView Is Champion In Aberdeen AXIS (But Is This Graph Necessary?)

 I occasionally do some development work in QlikView and have made no secret that I think it's a great product.
 So part of me was pleased to learn that it had been listed as a—indeed, the only—“champion” in an Aberdeen Group AXIS report on BI/Performance Management software.
-For details, see What Makes QlikTech So Good?
+Indeed, it turns out that the AXIS program is brand new.

 CUSTOMER EXPERIENCE MATRIX | TUESDAY, FEBRUARY 10, 2009